-Understanding flow can help us harness the power of wind and reduce energy loss associated with air movement around and in the wake of wind and gas turbines, and heavy vehicles.
+Understanding fluid flow can help us harness the power of wind energy via wind turbines, and also reduce energy losses associated with air movement around and in the wake of gas turbines.
+Efficiency gains can also be had in the transport sector, especially relating to heavy vehicles.
 In countries like Australia where much freight is transported by truck over very large distances, reducing drag can make significant fuel savings and dramatically reduce carbon emissions.

-Bio-conversion can offer renewable, low-carbon energy systems while sequestering atmospheric carbon.
+Bio-conversion can offer a broad range of renewable, low-carbon energy services such as transport fuel like biodiesel and bioethanol, and also biomass or biogas for combustion in power stations for generating electricity.
+In these processes, it is even possible to sequestering carbon dioxide, making bioenergy a net carbon sink.
 We have developed capabilities in second-generation biofuels with feedstocks based on municipal waste, microalgae and biomass.
 Core expertise in this area includes catalytic conversion for fuels production and discovering/designing enzymes for specific and fast reactions as isolated bio-catalysts.

 The uncertainty in future oil production and the long term need to transition away from carbon-emitting fuel sources has sparked a global interest in a hydrogen-fuelled economy.
 Our researchers have a long history in hydrogen production through electrolysis, photochemical water splitting and brown coal gasification.
 In addition to hydrogen, Monash has a developing area of research in ammonia production.
 Ammonia can be considered as a suitable carrier of hydrogen, as well as having a variety of important agricultural uses.